digitalsolver-land/monauxiliare/replit.md

-✓ Added PostgreSQL database with Drizzle ORM configuration ✓ Replaced in-memory storage with DatabaseStorage implementation ✓ Database schema successfully deployed with quotes, contacts, and users tables
+✓ Added PostgreSQL database with Drizzle ORM configuration ✓ Replaced in-memory storage with DatabaseStorage implementation ✓ Database schema successfully deployed with quotes, contacts, and users tables ✓ **NEW**: Implemented intelligent AI assistant using OpenRouter API ✓ **NEW**: Created functional image sliders for homepage and Hub page with real company photos ✓ **NEW**: Replaced all service page images with authentic Mon Auxiliaire company photos ✓ **NEW**: Updated Hub page title to orange color scheme and replaced SVG with image slider ✓ **NEW**: Enhanced README.md and created detailed GUIDE_INSTALLATION_WINDOWS.md for deployment

 ## System Architecture